anyai/DeepCTR/docs/benchmark.rst

 iPinYou
 -------

 For iPinYou dataset, we use the 3 layers DNN each with 256 units.
 In addition, the depth of cross layer in DCN is set to 4.
+We only use the impression and click logs of season 2, the first 6 days of which are taken as training data while the day 7 data is equally split into validation and test set.

 +------------------+-------------+-------------+----------------+------------+------------+